 Finding a golf shirt that fits well shouldn't feel like a lost cause.
 The right fit gives you the confidence to focus on your swing, not on pulling down a hem that’s ridden up your back.
 But when you’re a bigger or taller guy, standard sizing rules just don’t apply.
 Let’s walk through how to measure yourself correctly and what to look for so you can finally find a shirt that feels like it was made for you.

-Decode Big & Tall Size Charts
+How to Read Big & Tall Size Charts

 First things first: not all "Big & Tall" sizing is created equal.
 A common mistake is assuming that tall sizes are just longer versions of standard shirts.
 While extra length is essential, a true tall fit also needs to accommodate broader shoulders and larger chests.
 Similarly, "Big" or "Extended" sizes should offer more room through the torso without looking like a tent.
 Always check the brand’s specific size chart before you buy, as a 3XL from one company can fit completely differently than a 3XL from another.
 Pay attention to whether the brand offers separate "Big" and "Tall" options or a combined "Big & Tall" fit.